 Pronounced: VEH-sih-co-ya-REET-uh-rul REE-flux

 Vesicoureteral reflux (VUR) is the backward flow of urine.
-The urine flows from the bladder back into the kidney.
+The urine flows from the bladder back into the ureters or kidney.

 Anatomy of the Urinary System

 Copyright © Nucleus Medical Media, Inc.

 Urine normally flows from the kidneys.
 It passes through tubes called ureters and into the bladder.
 Each ureter connects to the bladder in a way that prevents the backflow of urine.
 The connection is similar to a one-way valve.
 When the valve does not work properly, or if the ureters do not extend far enough into the bladder, urine may flow back up the ureter and into the kidney.

 Most VUR results from residual, undected childhood disease, but may have other causes.
 Some examples include: